weirdpercent/lyracyst/README.md

 ### Platform

 Lyracyst was designed with POSIX systems in mind, though it should work on Windows with something like [ansicon](http://github.com/adoxa/ansicon).
+Ruby also 2.0 added support for ANSI on Windows.

 ### Synopsis